 Speeding and driver distractions are the two most frequent causes of commercial vehicle accidents.
 Many trucks have what is called “black box” event data recorders on board the tractor.
 Special equipment is needed to download the evidence after a truck accident and if the vehicle does have an event data recorder speed is one of the items that will be shown from the computer chip.

-The Baumgartner law firm offers a free consultation on truck accident cases with a preeminent rated truck accident lawyer.
-There is no obligation for the consultation and no fees on the cases we accept unless we win your case.
+There is no obligation for the consultation and no fee on the cases we accept unless we win your case.